xd009642/streamer-template/doc/02_audio_decoding.md

-However, considering the interleaving if you're using an existing library like ffmpeg or maybe gstreamer to decode samples you often get your data interleaved and then have to do this extra step anyways.
+However, considering the interleaving if you're using an existing library like ffmpeg or maybe gstreamer to decode samples you often get your data interleaved and then have to do this extra step anyway.
 For services with a streaming and non-streaming mode where the non-streaming accepts any potential file format having solid reusable audio code for both is pretty nice and that's how it exists at my Day Job so that's what's replicated here.

-For the second point this might be done in the future, but for now we have the "good enough" mindset.
-At least there's potentially easy optimisations we can work on in future.
+For the second point, this might be done in the future, but this is "good enough".
+At least there are potentially easy optimisations we can work on in future.
 Also, in the short-term we know our audio is coming through in the correct ordering and once we have more testing infrastructure in place we can work on harder things.

 ## Resampling Audio

 We'll be implementing our audio resampling via the [rubato](https://crates.io/crates/rubato) crate.
-It seems to be the most thorough crate and provides a number of algorithms and parameters to tweak them.
+It seems to be the most thorough crate and provides a few algorithms and parameters to tweak them.
 And what is software if not the desire for an abundance of knobs to twiddle?
+Unfortunately, making a choice of technique and how to tune it involves a lot of maths.
+Because of this I'm going to try and gloss over some of these details as going into this maths is a deep dive series in it's own right.

 The resamplers in Rubato are either synchronous or asynchronous, but this is another collision of terminology between domains.
 An asynchronous resampler allows you to adjust the resampling ratio while the resampler is running.
-This could be useful for certain codecs or when using some sort of audio protocol that might adjust sample rate based on the bandwidth available.
+This could be useful for certain codecs or when using an audio protocol that might adjust the sample rate based on the bandwidth available.

-We're not going to change the sample rate so we don't really have to worry about this.
-But if you do work on an application where this can happen you should think about your maximum possible sample rate and the algorithm used.
+We're not going to change the sample rate so we don't have to worry about this.
+But if you work on an application where this can happen you should think about your maximum possible sample rate and the algorithm used.
 Changing the sample rate can either be completely fine or change the aliasing effects in resampling so a wrong decision can increase the noise in the output!
-Think about if you'll be increasing or decreasing the sample rate and how your resampler works.
+Think about whether you'll be increasing or decreasing the sample rate and how your resampler works.

-Looking at Rubato our availables types of resamplers are:
+Looking at Rubato our available types of resamplers are:

 * "Fast"
 * Sinc
-* FFT
+* FFT (Fast Fourier Transform)

 Fast and Sinc are both asynchronous and FFT is a synchronous resampler.
 We can use an asynchronous resampler like a synchronous one.
 I'll expand on the reasons why later but for now just accept we're using a Sinc resampler.
-We'll also used a fixed input size resampler, this is because batching up the input we can more easily see when we hit the necessary input length than checking the resampler on how many more input frames it desires.
-We can then more easily in the code trigger when we want to resample and emit our samples.
+We'll also use a fixed input size resampler, this is because when batching up the input we can more easily see when we hit the necessary input length than checking the resampler on how many more input frames it desires.
+We can more easily wthin the code trigger when we want to resample and emit our samples.

 We'll create our resampler as follows: